 - Experiment with display text size and background colour to find a setting that works best for your eyes.

-- Start a screen-time log for yourself and for your family.
-Record how much time you spend in front of screens over the course of a normal week – you might be shocked at the number of hours sucked away!
+- Start a screen time log for yourself and for your family.
+You can use your smartphone to log this, as most smartphones have a feature to track screen time.
+Record how much time you spend in front of screens over the course of a normal week - you might be shocked at the number of hours sucked away!
 For every one of those hours, imagine how many other activities you could have been doing that would support your health.

 - Make a plan to substitute at least a few of those hours with physical activity.